averykhoo/graph-reachability-zanzibar-index/README.md

 * both the edge store and the index should be in the same database
 * nested transactions to support adding multiple edges together?
 * optimization: single transaction, but will need multiple reads and a local cache before writing

+## reducing the search space when traversing edges

+* build a state machine
+* filter by node type and edge type
+* in the schema graph there should only be a few possible transitions